Bricsys/rhino.inside-bricscad/README.md

 # Grasshopper-BricsCAD Connection
 Grasshopper-BricsCAD Connection is a plugin based on the [Rhino.Inside](https://github.com/mcneel/rhino.inside) technology.
 It provides a bi-directional connection between Grasshopper and BricsCAD.
-BricsCAD geometry can be used as input parameters in Grasshopper, as well as Grasshopper geometry can be converted back to native BricsCAD geometry.
+BricsCAD geometry can be used as input parameters in Grasshopper, and Grasshopper geometry can be converted back to native BricsCAD geometry.
 For additional information and documentation see [BricsCAD Help Center](https://help.bricsys.com/hc/en-us/articles/360025542454-Rhino-Grasshopper-Integration).
 The latest installer can be found at [BricsCAD Application Store](https://www.bricsys.com/applications/a/?rhino/grasshopper-connection-for-bricscad-bim-a1353-al2360)